Tomb of Allama Iqbal

-The Tomb of Allama Iqbal, or Mazar-e-Iqbal, is the final resting place of Muhammad Iqbal, the national poet of Pakistan.
+The Tomb of Allama Iqbal or Mazar-e-Iqbal is the final resting place of Muhammad Iqbal, the national poet of Pakistan.
 Designed in the Mughal architectural style, the mausoleum is located next to the walls of the iconic Mughal-era Badshahi Mosque, within the Hazuri Bagh in Lahore, Punjab, Pakistan.

 Muhammad Iqbal, then president of the Muslim League in 1930 and address deliverer.

 Background

-Iqbal was one of the major inspirations behind the Pakistan Movement, and is revered in Pakistan as Muffakir-e-Pakistan (The Thinker of Pakistan) and Shair-e-Mashriq (The Poet of the East).
+Iqbal was one of the major inspirations behind the Pakistan Movement, and is revered in Pakistan as the Mufakkir-e-Pakistan (the Thinker of Pakistan) and Shair-e-Mashriq (the Poet of the East).
 Iqbal died on 21 April 1938 in Lahore at the age of 60.
 Thousands of visitors come to the mausoleum every day to pay their respects to the poet-philosopher.
-It is said that Mustafa Kemal Atatürk (the founder and first president of Turkey) sent earth collected from the tomb of Jalal ad-Din Muhammad Rumi (whom Iqbal regarded as his spiritual mentor) to be sprinkled on this grave.
+It is said that Mustafa Kemal Atatürk (the founder and first president of Turkey) had sent earth collected from the tomb of Jalal ad-Din Muhammad Rumi (whom Iqbal regarded as his spiritual mentor) to be sprinkled on this grave.